pygae/pyganja/README.md

 ```

 # TODO
-This is still very much a work in progress, currently it only handles conformal GA
+This is still very much a work in progress, currently it only handles PGA and CGA